 uri_list_item property manually to reflect your HDFS file location and the count query will return the correct count.

 This file doesn’t store any information about the schema.
-Instead, the schema is fetched on every query and dump into the 2 generated “*.log” files (whose content are the same!).
+Instead, the schema is fetched on every query and dump into the 2 generated “*.log” files (whose contents are the same!).

 This is awkward, on each request, information is fetched from the metastore but Oracle doesn’t take advantage of the metastore storing the file location.
 Instead, it forces you to run the “publish” command each time data is updated.